lightningtgc/es6-coding-style/es6-coding-style-en.md

 // Good
 let copyTemp = [...items];
 ```
-- 4.4 Create array instance from a variable number of arguments
+- 4.4 Create array instance from a variable number of arguments.

-> ES6 provides `Array.of` method
+> Use `Array.of`, without special one-arg behavior.

 ```js
 // Bad